IBRice101/IBRice101.github.io/Talks/APTs/index.md

 ## MITRE ATT&CK

-Before we get into the meat of the talk, the tactics the APT groups use, and what they've actually done in the past (some really cool stories), it's important to know how we can learn about these groups, both for an interested amateur, such as myself and most of the people here (I imagine), wishing to do research, and from a blue team perspective, so they know what they're up against when an APT comes knocking.
+The tactics the APT groups use, and what they've actually done in the past (some really cool stories), it's important to know how we can learn about these groups, both for an interested amateur, such as myself and most of the people here (I imagine), wishing to do research, and from a blue team perspective, so they know what they're up against when an APT comes knocking.

 This is where the ATT&CK (Adversarial Tactics, Techniques, and Common Knowledge) framework comes in.
 This framework, developed by a non-profit research organisation called MITRE (who are also very highly regarded in the Cybersecurity field for helping maintain the Common Vulnerabilities and Exposures list, or CVEs), is a curated database of information around adversary groups of all flavours, including, of course, APTs, but also Ransomware groups and other such absolute pests.
 The framework, [available here](https://attack.mitre.org/), provides a categorised list of known tactics and techniques used by different groups in a "Matrix", as well as more in-depth information about specific tactics, techniques, data sources, mitigations, groups, software, and other resources on their website.
 I'd really recommend going over there if anything I'm about to say in this talk interests you